Daggubati9/PPT.github.io/Day 5_BigQuery, Vertex AI.md

 You can use BigQuery as a data source for training ML models in Vertex AI. 💬 “Prepare data in BigQuery and train a model directly in Vertex AI without moving files manually.”

 ## ✅ 2.
-Dataflow
+Dataflow:-

-🔹 What is Dataflow?
+## 🔹 What is Dataflow?
-Dataflow is a data processing tool on GCP used for cleaning, transforming, and preparing data for storage or analysis.

-💬 “If my data is messy or in different formats, I use Dataflow to clean and load it into BigQuery or Vertex AI.”
+Dataflow is a data processing tool on GCP used for cleaning, transforming, and preparing data for storage or analysis. 💬 “If my data is messy or in different formats, I use Dataflow to clean and load it into BigQuery or Vertex AI.”

-🔹 Example:
-Flatten nested JSON logs or remove missing values using Dataflow before training a model.
+🔹 Example: Flatten nested JSON logs or remove missing values using Dataflow before training a model.

-✅ 3.
-Vertex AI
+## ✅ 3.
+Vertex AI:-

-🔹 What is Vertex AI?
+## 🔹 What is Vertex AI?
-Vertex AI is Google Cloud’s ML platform to build, train, and deploy machine learning models — all in one place.

-💬 “It supports AutoML and custom models, pipelines, and integrates with tools like BigQuery and Dataflow.”
+Vertex AI is Google Cloud’s ML platform to build, train, and deploy machine learning models — all in one place. 💬 “It supports AutoML and custom models, pipelines, and integrates with tools like BigQuery and Dataflow.”

-🔹 LLM & Pipeline Architecture (Based on Notes):
+## 🔹 LLM & Pipeline Architecture:
-Prepare & Train Block
+1. Prepare & Train Block

-Roles: BA (Business Analyst)
+    🔹 Roles: BA (Business Analyst)

-Data is prepared using BigQuery
+    🔹 Data is prepared using BigQuery

-Training happens using Vertex AI, possibly using Gemini (LLM support)
+    🔹 Training happens using Vertex AI, possibly using Gemini (LLM support)

-Model is saved in the Model Registry
+    🔹 Model is saved in the Model Registry

-LLM Pipeline
+2. LLM Pipeline

-Roles: BA, DS (Data Scientist), CS (Cloud Specialist)
+    🔹 Roles: BA, DS (Data Scientist), CS (Cloud Specialist)

     Workflow:

-sql
-Copy
-Edit
 Prepare & Train → Prediction → Evaluation

-Models are registered and reused
+     🔹 Models are registered and reused

 🔹 Why Build a Pipeline?
 “Pipelines automate everything — from data prep to deployment.
 It makes ML workflows scalable, repeatable, and organized.”